Roy-Tapas/FinTechCaseStudy/Uniswap - fintech case study.md

 * Name of project: **UNISWAP**

-* When was the project launched?
-2018
+* When was the project launched? **2018**

-* Who are the founders of the company?
-Hayden Adams
+* Who are the founders of the company? **Hayden Adams**

 * How did the idea for the company (or project) come about and how was it funded?

-Uniswap is a protocol for decentralized exchange of crypto tokens.
+Uniswap is a protocol for decentralized exchange of crypto currencies.
 Uniswap was founded by Hayden Adams.
-Inspired by one of Vitalik Buterin, reddit posts a few years ago, Hayden initially sought to gain some solidity practice.
+Inspired by Vitalik Buterin's [reddit post](https://www.reddit.com/r/ethereum/comments/55m04x/lets_run_onchain_decentralized_exchanges_the_way/) a few years ago, Hayden initially sought to gain some solidity practice.
 His solidity training experience turned into a proof of concept for an on-chain automated market maker (AMM) protocol.
 AMM determine price of a crypto based on the ratio of two cryptos within a pool.
 This contrasts with the order books we typically see on centralized exchanges.
 Subsequently Hayden received a grant from Ethereum foundation to continue his work to full-fledged solution which is now Uniswap.

 Uniswap consists of a set of smart contracts deployed on Ethereum network.
 That means entire process takes place on-chain and there is no centralization, and no fees going to any of the founders.